Signify Health (NYSE:SGFY) Price Target Raised to $24.00

-Signify Health (NYSE:SGFY – Get Rating) had its price target lifted by Cowen from $14.00 to $24.00 in a research note published on Monday, Stock Target Advisor reports.
+Signify Health (NYSE:SGFY – Get Rating) had its target price upped by Cowen from $14.00 to $24.00 in a research report report published on Monday, The Fly reports.

-A number of other equities analysts also recently commented on SGFY.
-TheStreet upgraded shares of Signify Health from a d+ rating to a c- rating in a research report on Wednesday, July 20th.
-Deutsche Bank Aktiengesellschaft cut their price objective on shares of Signify Health from $29.00 to $26.00 in a research report on Friday, May 6th.
-Piper Sandler upped their price objective on shares of Signify Health from $27.00 to $32.00 and gave the stock an overweight rating in a research report on Monday, June 6th.
-Royal Bank of Canada assumed coverage on shares of Signify Health in a report on Thursday, July 28th.
-They issued a sector perform rating and a $18.00 price target for the company.
-Finally, Cowen increased their price target on shares of Signify Health from $14.00 to $24.00 in a report on Monday.
-Two analysts have rated the stock with a hold rating and seven have given a buy rating to the stock.
-Based on data from MarketBeat, the company currently has an average rating of Moderate Buy and a consensus target price of $24.00.
+SGFY has been the subject of a number of other research reports.
+Royal Bank of Canada assumed coverage on Signify Health in a research note on Thursday, July 28th.
+They issued a sector perform rating and a $18.00 price objective for the company.
+Deutsche Bank Aktiengesellschaft reduced their price objective on Signify Health from $29.00 to $26.00 in a research note on Friday, May 6th.
+Piper Sandler boosted their price objective on Signify Health from $27.00 to $32.00 and gave the company an overweight rating in a research note on Monday, June 6th.
+TheStreet upgraded Signify Health from a d+ rating to a c- rating in a research note on Wednesday, July 20th.
+Finally, Robert W. Baird upgraded Signify Health from a neutral rating to an outperform rating and cut their price target for the stock from $19.00 to $16.00 in a research note on Monday, May 16th.
+Two research analysts have rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
+According to data from MarketBeat, the stock presently has an average rating of Moderate Buy and an average price target of $24.00.

 Signify Health, Inc operates a healthcare platform that utilizes analytics, technology, and healthcare provider networks in the United States.
 The company operates through Home & Community Services and Episodes of Care Services segments.
 The Home & Community Services segment offers health evaluations performed within the patient's home or at a healthcare provider facility primarily to Medicare Advantage health plans; diagnostic screening and other ancillary services; and services to address healthcare concerns related to social determinants of health.